January 10, 2014

 And, like many others in his life, this choice couldn’t be undone even if he wanted to.
 There was no way to recall the email, not that he considered doing so for even a nanosecond.

-“Wait a day, Julius,” his mother always said, “and then mail the letter, but wait a day first.”
-His wife had told him often, "Don't make that call tonight, sleep on it."
-He never understood the rational behind that thinking because he knew he would be just as upset the following day—maybe even more so since he let things fester and then he’d only want to toss the letter and write a stronger one or a more belligerent phone call.
+“Wait a day, Julius,” his mother always said, “and then mail the letter or confront your boss, but wait a day first.”
+His wife would tell him not to make the call in anger but to wait a day or two.
+He never understood the rational behind that thinking because he knew he would be just as upset the following day—maybe even more so since he let things fester and then he’d only want to toss the letter and write a stronger one.
 Gammerman never regretted anything.
 Period.

 It was effective.
-So much so that they canceled his surprise birthday party for the weekend after his birthday planned to keep him off guard, his wife tossed him out, and they returned the new set of golf clubs they had chipped in to buy.
+So much so that they canceled his surprise birthday party for the weekend after his birthday which they had planned in order to keep him off guard.
+His wife tossed him out, and the group of friends returned the new set of golf clubs they had chipped in to buy.

-Gammerman, now back in his old bedroom at his mother’s refused to allow himself the luxury of regret but returned that first night and every night thereafter to listen to his mother’s lectures on his behavior while the two of them sat in the kitchen eating take-out.
+Gammerman, now back in his old bedroom at his mother’s house, refused to allow himself the luxury of regret, but returned that first night and every night thereafter to listen to his mother’s lectures on his behavior while the two of them sat in the kitchen eating take-out.